CANO Investors Have Opportunity to Lead Cano Health, Inc. f/k/a Jaws Acquisition Corp. Securities Fraud Lawsuit

-LOS ANGELES, May 10, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cano Health, Inc. ("Cano" or the "Company") f/k/a Jaws Acquisition Corp. ("Jaws") (NYSE: CANO).
+BENSALEM, Pa., May 12, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cano Health, Inc. ("Cano" or the "Company") f/k/a Jaws Acquisition Corp. ("Jaws") (NYSE: CANO).

 Class Period: May 18, 2020 – February 25, 2022